-Burundi secures first African Cup of Nations qualification | Africanews
+AFCON 2019: Zimbabwe, DRC, Tanzania and Benin qualify as campaign wraps up | Africanews

 Also on Saturday, title holders Cameroon qualified after beating Comoros 3-0 in Yaounde.
 Guinea Bissau and Namibia also qualified.

-The last five places at the finals will be decided when qualification wraps up with seven games on Sunday (March 24th).

-The 19 countries qualified are: Egypt (hosts), Algeria, Angola, Burundi, Cameroon, Ghana, Guinea, Guinea Bissau, Ivory Coast, Kenya, Madagascar, Mali, Mauritania, Morocco, Namibia, Nigeria, Senegal, Tunisia and Uganda.
+The 23 countries qualified are: Egypt (hosts), Algeria, Angola, Burundi, Cameroon, Ghana, Guinea, Guinea Bissau, Ivory Coast, Kenya, Madagascar, Mali, Mauritania, Morocco, Namibia, Nigeria, Senegal, Tunisia, Uganda, Zimbabwe, the Democratic Republic of Congo, Tanzania and Benin.

 Go to video